-My latest gadget is a cherry pitter so I couldn’t wait to use in to make cherry hand pies.
-I don’t have many recipes that call for cherries, so I never felt the need to purchase one until now.
+My latest gadget is a cherry pitter so I couldn’t wait to use it to make cherry hand pies.
+I don’t have a lot of recipes that call for cherries, so I never felt the need to purchase one until now.
 I love fresh cherries, but they don’t grow that well around here.
 This time of year, what we find at the grocery are pretty good, so I tried making little pies using my new gadget.

 Which brand of Puff Pastry should you use

 I used Dufour puff pastry which is my favorite because it uses butter, Trader Joes’ brand also uses butter but it’s seasonal and not quite as buttery as Dufour.
-If using Dufour you will have a 14 inch square pastry that you will need to roll out.
-If using Trader Joes’, the package contains two thinner rolls of pastry, you just need one and you will not need to roll it out.
+If using Dufour you will have a 14 inch square pastry that you’ll need to roll it out.
+If using Trader Joes’, the package contains two thinner rolls of pastry, you just need one and you won’t need to roll it out.

 Most hand pies use a pie crust like my homemade apple hand pies and raspberry hand pies.
 And while a buttery flaky pie crust is awesome, sometimes I want to go the easy route and just pull out the puff pastry from the freezer.